 Course Overview

-Media forms are becoming ever more relevant in the ‘online’ age for every individual and every industry.
+Media forms are becoming ever more relevant in the ‘online age’ for every individual and every industry.
 This subject gives you the skills to access and understand the exciting and rapidly evolving media landscape, whilst applying ideas from great thinkers such as Marx, Gilroy and Mulvey.
-You will study a range of products from War of the Worlds (1938) to teenVogue, improving your written and spoken communication skills through your powers of analysis, discussion and debate.
-You will also have the opportunity to explore your practical and creative skills through media production.
+You will study a range of products from legendary radio broadcast War of the Worlds (1938) to mobile game The Sims FreePlay, improving your written and spoken communication skills through your powers of analysis, discussion and debate.
+You will also have an opportunity to explore your practical and creative skills through media production.

 Core Content